**We’re travelling back in time to review one of the more famous trade secret cases of the past decade.**

 FilmOn v.
 DoubleVerify is worth mentioning because it speaks to the current state of the marketplace – the marketing-dependent state.

-The Shift To Big-Data Marketing: The Legal Implications
+The Shift To Big-Data Marketing: Legal Implications

 Reputation classifications will become more popular, and lawsuits like FilmOn v.
 DoubleVerify will become the norm.
-Moving forward, businesses must be diligent about monitoring online reputations — not just online, but in brand databases.

-Marketing, Subjectivity and Defamation Law
+Marketing, Subjectivity, and Defamation Law

 As the marketing industry metastasizes, questions regarding subjectivity, as it relates to defamation law, will come to the fore.
 Cloud- and platform-oriented services, as opposed to content-oriented services, will present new legal quandaries in the coming years.
 Will Section 230 of the Communications Decency Act suffice?
+Time will tell.

 Walgreen Co.’s former Chief Financial Officer, Wade Miquelon, filed a libel lawsuit against the pharmacy conglomerate.
 Miquelon insists that both Walgreen’s CEO and the company’s top shareholder illegally besmirched his character via a pair of Wall Street Journal articles and a handful of emails.